MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

          }
          catch
          {
-            // Inform the user an error occured. await turnContext.SendActivityAsync("Sorry, something went wrong storing your message!");
+            // Inform the user an error occurred. await turnContext.SendActivityAsync("Sorry, something went wrong storing your message!");
          }
       }
-      // Else, our Storage already contained saved user messages, add new one to the list. else
+      // Else, our storage already contained saved user messages, add new one to the list. else
       {
          // add new message to list of messages to display.